LUX* South Ari Atoll

 Lily Beach Resort & Spa

 Same-atoll Maldivian-owned country-original premium-all-inclusive on Huvahendhoo.
-125 villas, Platinum Plus deep-AI plan, strong Huvahendhoo house reef, family-and-couples crossover scale.
+125 villas, Platinum Plus deep-all-inclusive plan, strong Huvahendhoo house reef, family-and-couples crossover scale.

 DRIFT Thelu Veliga Retreat